-(4) Conditions contemplated in subsection (3) may extend to an associated person, and in any case must be-

-- (a) reasonable and justifiable in the circumstances; and - (b) in the case of a regulated financial institution, consistent with its licence.

-(5) An applicant who has received a proposal of conditions must respond to the 5 National Credit Regulator within-

-- (a) 20 business days after the date on which the applicant received the proposal; or - (b) such longer period as the National Credit Regulator may permit, on good cause shown.

-(6) If an applicant who has received a proposal of conditions -

-- (a) consents to the conditions being imposed, the National Credit Regulator must register the applicant, subject only to the conditions as proposed; or - (b) does not respond, or responds but does not consent to the proposed conditions, the National Credit Regulator must consider any response submitted by the 15 applicant and may finally determine the conditions to be imposed and register the applicant.

-(7) The National Credit Regulator must-

-- (a) inform an applicant in writing of a decision in terms of subsection (6); and - (b) provide written reasons for that decision if the National Credit Regulator has 20 amended a previously proposed condition.

-Variation of conditions of registration

-49. (1) The National Credit Regulator may review, and propose new conditions on, any registration-

-- (a) upon request by the registrant submitted to the National Credit Regulator in 25 the prescribed manner and form; - (b) if at least five years have passed since the National Credit Regulator last reviewed or varied the conditions of registration; - (c) if the registrant has contravened this Act; or - (d) if the registrant- - (i) has not satisfied any conditions attached to its registration; - (ii) has not met any commitment or undertaking it made in connection with its registration; or - (iii) has breached any approved code of conduct applicable to it, and cannot provide adequate reasons for doing so.

-(2) Before imposing a condition in terms of subsection (1)(c) or (d), the National Credit Regulator must provide the registrant with a reasonable opportunity to remedy the shortcoming in its conduct.

-(3) The National Credit Regulator may impose new or alternative conditions -

-(a) in the case of a regulated financial institution-
+(4) Conditions contemplated in subsection (3) may extend to an associated person, and in any case must be and in any case must be- (a) reasonable and justifiable in the circumstances; and (b) in the case of a regulated financial institution, consistent with its licence.
+5 (5) An applicant who has received a proposal of conditions must respond to the National Credit Regulator within- 9 (a) 20 business days after the date on which the applicant received the proposal; or (b) such longer period as the National Credit Regulator may permit, on good cause shown.
+10 (6) If an applicant who has received a proposal of conditions- 10 (a) consents to the conditions being imposed, the National Credit Regulator must register the applicant, subject only to the conditions as proposed; or (b) does not respond, or responds but does not consent to the proposed conditions, the National Credit Regulator must consider any response submitted by the applicant and may finally determine the conditions to be imposed and register the applicant.
+(7) The National Credit Regulator must- (a) inform an applicant in writing of a decision in terms of subsection (6); and (b) provide written reasons for that decision if the National Credit Regulator has 20 amended a previously proposed condition.
+Variation of conditions of registration 49.
+(1) The National Credit Regulator may review, and propose new conditions on, any registration- (a) upon request by the registrant submitted to the National Credit Regulator in 25 the prescribed manner and form; 45 (b) if at least five years have passed since the National Credit Regulator last reviewed or varied the conditions of registration; (c) if the registrant has contravened this Act; or (d) if the registrant- 30 (i) has not satisfied any conditions attached to its registration; (ii) has not met any commitment or undertaking it made in connection with its registration; or (iii) has breached any approved code of conduct applicable to it, and cannot provide adequate reasons for doing so.
+35 (2) Before imposing a condition in terms of subsection $(1)(c)$ or (d) , the National Credit Regulator must provide the registrant with a reasonable opportunity to remedy he shortcoming in its conduct.
+(3) The National Credit Regulator may impose new or alternative conditions- (a) in the case of a regulated financial institution- 40 (i) only to the extent that the conditions are consistent with its licence; and

-- (i) only to the extent that the conditions are consistent with its licence; and (ii) if the review is under subsection (1)(c) or (d), only to the extent that the - conditions are reasonable and justifiable in the circumstances that gave rise to the review; or - (b) in the case of any other registrant, if the review is under subsection (1)(c) or 45 (d), only to the extent that the conditions are reasonable and justifiable in the circumstances that gave rise to the review.
+- (ii) if the review is under subsection (1)(c) or (d), only to the extent that the conditions are reasonable and justifiable in the circumstances that gave rise to the review; or - (b) in the case of any other registrant, if the review is under subsection (1)(c) or 45 (d), only to the extent that the conditions are reasonable and justifiable in the circumstances that gave rise to the review.